 J-31 fighter engines and performance

 The aircraft is powered by two RD-93 afterburning turbofan engines developed by Russian company JSC Klimov.
 Each engine generates an afterburning thrust of 84kN.
 The propulsion system also features fixed stealthy nozzles.
+(Other sources state it is now powered by WS-13)

 The aircraft can fly at a speed of approximately 2,200km/h and will offer a maximum range of over 2,000km when fitted with external fuel tanks.
 The service ceiling of the aircraft is approximately 20,000m.